The Woodlands, Texas Community and Support Group for Widows

 Our Mission for Widows

-We serve to empower widows to “lean into life,” build resilience and release their potential to make a positive difference in the world.
+We serve to empower widows to lean into life, build resilience and make a positive difference in society.

 Modern Widows Club is designed to create a safe and private environment for widows to lean into life together through the journey.

 We are the club no one wants to be in because you only get in by virtue of experiencing a great loss.
 Yet what I hope you find once you’re here is that you’re surrounded by a community of really amazing women that you can lean on and learn from.
 We’re widows helping widows to live- to go upward and onward.
 Sometimes we cry and sometimes we laugh.
-We talk about how to tackle challenges without our husbands’ help and cheer each other on.
+We talk about how to tackle challenges without our partners’ help and cheer each other on.
 We often share food as we do this, because who doesn’t like to eat?

-When a woman loses her husband she tends to feel very alone.
-Regardless of her age or circumstances, she can use other women in her life who understand the unique challenges she is now faced with.
+When a woman loses her loved one she tends to feel very alone.
+Regardless of her age or circumstances, she will benefit from other women in her life who understand the unique challenges she is now faced with.
 She needs women who will build her up and encourage her in this new life she walks.
 We are stronger together.
 No woman is an island.
 We need each other.

-Meet Our Community Advocates
+Meet Our Community Advocate